tinymce/tinymce-docs/plugins/comments.md

 **Result**: The **Comments**  ![**Comments**]({{site.baseurl}}/images/comment-disabled.png) toolbar button appears in the toolbar menu.
 The function of this button is to add comments to the selected text.

-### Configuring the Comments 2.0 showcomment toolbar button
+### Configuring the Comments 2.0 showcomments toolbar button

 The `showcomments` toolbar button provides the ability to display comments field for the selected text.
 It is a toggle button and is used to hide the comments sidebar as well.